hakimifr/tgbot-python-V2/README.md

 for details on how to make a module for the bot, refer [this](modules/README.md)

+## Warnings
+This codebase is pure cancer btw, not that I cannot write clean code, but I'm too lazy to do so :p

 ## License

 This bot is licensed under GPLv3 which means you MUST make all of your changes public.